genarorg/solid-jekyll/_posts/blog/2014-04-25-time-to-change-your-apps-dude.markdown

   - Photoshop
 img: post01.jpg
 thumb: thumb01.jpg
+published: true
 ---

-**Genaro Rocha** is simply dummy text of the printing and typesetting industry.
+**Genaro Rocha riffa bien cabron**is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged. <!--more--> It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.